AlfaifyOsama/FTCAPP/TestingChecklist.md

-# This is a refrence checklist for our testing, please ignore :)
+# This is a refrence checklist for our testing at each release, please ignore :)

 ### Login